aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-document/setdefaultfont/_index.md

 ---
-title: Set Default Font
+title: Set Default Font In PDF File
-linktitle: Set Default Font
+linktitle: Set Default Font In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to set the default font for a PDF document using Aspose.PDF for .NET with this step-by-step guide.
+description: Learn how to set the default font in a PDF file using Aspose.PDF for .NET with this step-by-step guide.
 type: docs
 weight: 280
 url: /net/programming-with-document/setdefaultfont/